alternet/alternet.ml/parsing/src/site/markdown/parsing.md

         Scanner.of(input),  // scan a String or a character stream handler,            // more about handlers later
-        Calc.Expression,    // main rule in our grammar true);              // true to consume all the input
+        Calc.Expression,    // main rule in our grammar true);              // true to expect consume all the input
 ```

 The [Handler](apidocs/ml/alternet/parser/Handler.html) is the component that accept low-level parsing events (more about that on see next section).
 We will see that out-of-the-box sophisticated handler implementations are available.